|

 of leakage and elevated moisture, but that the damage caused by these leaks is less severe

 than in other parts of the country.
-Still, over 90% of the houses we have inspected
+Still, over 90% of the EIFS houses we have inspected

 have at least some structural damage caused by water leakage and entrapment within the